quicwg/wg-materials/interim-17-10/minutes.md

 Bryan then noted that there are cases where you might have scheduling delay or busy processing.
 We'll need more description of "processing" to avoid states where you violate the contract.

-MT notes that the delay in allocating memory is okay, as long as you have not ack'ed to say that this has processing.
+MT: the delay in allocating memory is okay, as long as you have not ack'ed to say that this has processing.
 Essentially, if you fail to process and ACK, you are violating the contract and likely to get fatal errors.

-Ian notes that you must protect ACK frames with protection equal or greater to the packets they acknowledge.
+Ian: you must protect ACK frames with protection equal or greater to the packets they acknowledge.

 ekr asks about the possibility of promoting from cleartext to 1RTT key protection (or similar).
 Should that be a should?
 Definitely seems possible, but not clear how important promotion will be.

-Jeff notes that the spec used to call this negative acknowledgement, but the language isn't clear on what to do.
+Jeff: the spec used to call this negative acknowledgement, but the language isn't clear on what to do.

 Ian asks about whether an overview of the process would be useful.